python-kasa/python-kasa/docs/source/contribute.md

 ## Capturing network traffic with MITMProxy

+**WARNING**: The captured network traffic will likely contain your email/password in plaintext!

 [MITMProxy](https://www.mitmproxy.org/) is open-source software designed to capture network traffic between the source and destination.
 This guide will show you how to capture HTTPS traffic between your Tapo/Kasa app and the Tapo/Kasa device.

 Required: